-PRACTICE SESSIONS
+31) PRACTICE SESSIONS

-- 107) Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 108) No driver may start in the race without taking part in at least one practice session on the second day of practice. - 109) During all practices there will be a green and a red light at the end of the pit lane.
+- 31.1 Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 31.2 No driver may start in the race without taking part in at least one practice session on the second day of practice. - 31.3 During all practices there will be a green and a red light at the end of the pit lane.
 Cars may only leave the pit lane when the green light is on.
-Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track. - 110 Unless written permission has been given by the FIA to do otherwise, the circuit may only be used for purposes other than the Event after the last practice session on each day of practice and on the day of the race no less than one hour before the end of the pit lane is opened to allow cars to cover a reconnaissance lap.
+Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track. - 31.4 Unless written permission has been given by the FIA to do otherwise, the circuit may only be used for purposes other than the Event after the last practice session on each day of practice and on the day of the race no less than one hour before the end of the pit lane is opened to allow cars to cover a reconnaissance lap. - 31.5 The interval between the third free practice session and the qualifying practice session may never be less than two hours. - 31.6 In the event of a driving infringement during any practice session the Stewards may drop the driver such number of grid positions as they consider appropriate.
+Unless it is completely clear that a driver committed a driving infringement any such incident will normally be investigated after the relevant session, any penalty imposed shall not be subject to appeal.